cgMuro/fake-news-detector/README.md

 ## Project Overview

 * I used 4 different machine learning models along with 2 different word embbedings techniques to analyze an news and tell if it's likely to be fake or real
-* I combined to different databases to avoid information leak and expose the models the different styles of writing
+* I combined to different databases to avoid information leak and expose the models to different styles of writing
 * I cleaned and processed the data
 * I used PassiveAggressive Classifier and Naive Bayes Classifier with the TF-IDF vectorizer, and Support Vector Machines and Neural Network with GloVe
 * I created a simple [Flask API](https://app-fake-news-detector.herokuapp.com/) inside Docker and deployed on Heroku that allows to make prediction with the model, and then built a [React application](https://cgmuro.github.io/fake-news-detector-app-frontend/) that connects with the API